Skip to main content

 Source: Legislative Council Staff.

-Ballot measures are categorized by the most appropriate category; however, many measures fit under multiple categories.
+Ballot measures are categorized by one most appropriate category; however, many measures could fit under multiple categories.

 The Colorado Legislative Council Staff maintains an online database of statewide ballot measures dating back to 1880.